GuidesWikiCan Motherboard Bottleneck Your PC?

 Can The Motherboard Bottleneck The CPU?

 Motherboards are not commonly known for bottlenecking CPUs except in some cases.
-There are two ways a cheap motherboard can bottleneck your CPU: VRM or a poor-quality heatsink.
+A cheap motherboard can bottleneck your CPU in two ways: VRM or a poor-quality heatsink.

-The poor-quality VRM will not be able to provide the CPU with the required power efficiently enough,[1] and the heat sink will do an extremely poor job of radiating the heat off the CPU causing the temperature to rise.
+The poor-quality VRM will not be able to provide the CPU with the required power efficiently enough,[1] and the heat sink will do an inferior job of radiating the heat off the CPU, causing the temperature to rise.

 CPU